No products in the cart.

 Understanding Fluent Aphasia

-Damage to Wernicke’s area can cause a person to lose their ability to understand language.
-They also will struggle to produce meaningful words and phrases.
+Damage to Wernicke’s area can cause an individual to lose their ability to understand language.
+They also will struggle to produce meaningful words and phrases, speaking fluently but incoherently.

-This is often frustrating for the person, as they usually do not understand why others are confused by their words.
-Fortunately, this type of aphasia usually fades as their brain heals.
+This is often frustrating for the individual, as they usually do not understand why others are confused by their words.
+Fortunately, this type of aphasia usually fades as the brain heals.
+Working with a speech therapist can help individuals improve their language comprehension skills and recover their ability to communicate effectively.

 Discover Award-Winning Neurorehab Tools